 Home Equity Loan

 From a budgeting standpoint, this is a better option if you need a large sum of money all at once.
 Interest must be paid on the full amount but may be preferred for large one-time cash needs such as a home renovation, debt consolidation or college expenses.
+That's a short explanation of how home equity loans work.

 Home Equity Line of Credit (HELOC)